cmougan/knee/.mysc/alexa.md

 **Work**, They tend to overfocus on the taskt that they are doing paying attention in every detail.
 They never do good time managment as they overly focus on small details, often leaving the most important tasks to the end.
 When focusing on task they tend to miss the general perspective and other life aspects.

-**Other lif aspects**, They are often very dedicated to work forgetting about social an ocio aspects of life.
+**Other life aspects**, They are often very dedicated to work forgetting about social an ocio aspects of life.
 Their general impression is that they do not have time for friends nor por fun activities.

 Fun time is normaly organized as an sport activity that they have practiced very hard in order to achieve perfection.